-With so many children to feed in schools, meal times is no easy task.
-When providing food and drink options, each child will have different preferences, diets and conditions.
-From allergies and intolerances to cultural or spiritual diets.
-Schools across the UK can have anything from hundreds to thousands of pupils- so how can catering staff use cashless catering to ensure that children are safe and protected at meal times?
+Ensuring children receive suitable meals is vital for education providers, from allergies and intolerances to cultural or spiritual diets.
+Schools across the UK can have anything from hundreds to thousands of pupils- so how can catering staff use cashless catering to ensure that children are safe and protected at mealtimes?